The Altair 8800 is an ideal platform for reliving the birth and explosion of personal computing. Unfortunately, with

 For a more realistic Altair experience, add the optional Audio Cassette Interface which adds a third serial port to the Altair Clone and provides connections for the microphone input and headphone output of a standard audio cassette recorder.
 The cassette interface uses the same modulation (2400Hz/1850Hz) as the original 88-ACR so that tapes are interchangeable between the Altair Clone and the original 88-ACR.

-Data written to the 88-LPC Line Printer Controller (e.g., LPRINT and LLIST from BASIC) can be routed to one of the serial ports.
+Data written to the 88-LPC (Okidata) or 88-C700 (Centronics) printer interface boards (e.g., LPRINT and LLIST from BASIC) can be routed to one of the Altair Clone's serial ports.
 This allows printer output to be captured on a terminal emulator or routed directly to a serial printer.

 The Altair Clone implements the Altair 88-DCDD Floppy Drive System using non-volatile RAM on the internal circuit